Be Loving

 that makes you so unafraid

-and keeps you so postively humble and loving
+and keeps you so positively humble and loving

-I want to know how the wind and sea
+I want to know how the wind and meadow

 have both softened you and made you stronger